Multi-Depth Concept Extraction for Post-Hoc Vision Encoder Explanation: Conclusion

 \section{Conclusion}

-We introduced Neuro-Activated Vision Explanations (NAVE), a novel explanation method for explaining the concepts captured by the encoder of vision models.
-Employing it on class-wide activations, we demonstrated qualitatively its capability to identify semantically meaningful concepts within an image.
-Quantitatively, we leveraged the object localization task as a proxy to confirm that behavior and evaluate how different training schemes affect the concepts captured by the encoder.
-Finally, we presented two use cases on how to leverage NAVE for model inspection.
-In the first, we showed that the artifacts caused by exploding norms in the attention maps of ViTs mostly affect the background of the images.
-In the second, we show how NAVE explanations can serve to visualize the effect of shortcuts in a dataset, depending on the robustness of the training.
+We introduced Neuro-Activated Vision Explanations (NAVE), a method for representing the concepts captured by the encoder of vision models.
+We demonstrated, both qualitatively and quantitatively, that NAVE explanation maps align with semantic content and can be leveraged for downstream tasks such as classification and model inspection.
+We presented two use cases for model inspection: first, we showed that artifacts resulting from exploding norms in attention maps of ViTs primarily affect image backgrounds; second, we visualized, for the first time, information saturation on explanation maps caused by shortcut connections.
+The main limitations are due to $k$-means, which can be mitigated using the mini-batch variant or replaced by hierarchical clustering at higher computational cost.

-The primary limitation of our approach is the use of $k$-means clustering.
-If its simplicity is beneficial from an explainability point of view, it introduces some variability due to initialization.

-Hierarchical clustering is a deterministic alternative that comes with increased computational cost and interpretation complexity.
-We believe the trade-off imparted by $k$-means is thus more advantageous.